openhab/openhab-webui/bundles/org.openhab.ui/doc/components/oh-button.md

 <div id="f7-segemented"></div>

 This example code generates the example button image used at the top of this page:

-::: Click to view the source code:
+::: details Click to view the YAML source code:
 ```yaml
 uid: oh-button
 tags: []